LostArrows27/anime-subtitle-player/README.md

 - [x] Handle in auto sync if difference video file / not have subtitle (limit button click time)
 - [x] File upload type limit (toast message)
 - [x] next and prev subtitle error when sync ealier or later
+- [x] Moving the translation feature to use everywhere on the screen too;
+- [x] Fix word form error (Kyoukai no kanata - eps 10 - 9:57)
+- [x] Multiple key click toggle translation